glassroom/heinsen_routing/README.md

 class SequentialRoutingsWithCreditAssignments(nn.Module):
     """
-    Apply routings sequentially and compute end-to-end credit assignments by following the recipe for sequential routings in Appendix A of the paper.
+    Apply routings sequentially and compute end-to-end credit assignments by following the recipe for sequential routings in Appendix A of "An Algorithm for Routing Vectors in Sequences" (Heinsen, 2022).
     """
     def __init__(self, kwds_by_routing, eps=1e-5):
         super().__init__()